mnuiux/p16asm_stages/p16asm01/README.md

-# p16asm
+# p16asm_stages/p16asm01

-## the Project16 assembler

-Assembler for the Project16 (p16) Virtual Machine.

-For more information see [this page](https://mnuiux.github.io/#Blog/Project16-part-1)
+For more information see [this page](https://mnuiux.github.io/#Blog/Project16-part-2)

 ---

+This is __stage 1__ of the p16asm build.

+We set up the main Controller module and implement some basic error handling.